| The Editorial Process

 The entire contents of the Archives of Trauma Research are protected under Indian and international copyrights.
 The Journal, however, grants to all users a free, irrevocable, worldwide, perpetual right of access to, and a license to copy, use, distribute, perform and display the work publicly and to make and distribute derivative works in any digital medium for any reasonable non-commercial purpose, subject to proper attribution of authorship and ownership of the rights.
-The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.
+The journal also grants the right to make small numbers of printed copies for their personal non-commercial use under Creative Commons Attribution-Noncommercial-Share Alike 4.0 International Public License.

 - Signed by all contributors

 - Conflicts of interest disclosed

 - Last name and given name provided along with Middle name initials (where applicable)

 - Author for correspondence, with e-mail address provided

 - Number of contributors restricted as per the instructions

 - Identity not revealed in paper except title page (e.g. name of the institute in Methods, citing previous study as 'our study', names on figure labels, name of institute in photographs, etc.)